-Sabine Royalty Trust (the "Trust") was established by the Sabine Corporation Royalty Trust Agreement (the "Trust Agreement"), made and entered into effective as of December 31, 1982, to receive a distribution from Sabine Corporation ("Sabine") of royalty and mineral interests, including landowner's royalties, overriding royalty interests, minerals (other than executive rights, bonuses and delay rentals), production payments and any other similar, nonparticipatory interest, in certain producing and proved undeveloped oil and gas properties located in Florida, Louisiana, Mississippi, New Mexico, Oklahoma and Texas (the "Royalty Properties").
+Sabine Royalty Trust (the "Trust") was established by the Sabine Corporation Royalty Trust Agreement (the "Trust Agreement"), made and entered into effective as of December 31, 1982, to receive a distribution from Sabine Corporation ("Sabine Corporation") of royalty and mineral interests, including landowner's royalties, overriding royalty interests, minerals (other than executive rights, bonuses and delay rentals), production payments and any other similar, nonparticipatory interest, in certain producing and proved undeveloped oil and gas properties located in Florida, Louisiana, Mississippi, New Mexico, Oklahoma and Texas (the "Royalty Properties").

-Certificates evidencing units of beneficial interest (the "Units") in the Trust were mailed on December 31, 1982 to Sabine Corporation's ("Sabine") shareholders of record on December 23, 1982, on the basis of one Unit for each share of Sabine's outstanding common stock.
+Certificates evidencing units of beneficial interest (the "Units") in the Trust were mailed on December 31, 1982 to Sabine Corporation's shareholders of record on December 23, 1982, on the basis of one Unit for each share of Sabine's outstanding common stock.

-In May 1988, Sabine was acquired by Pacific Enterprises.
-Through a series of mergers, Sabine was merged into Pacific Enterprises Oil Company (USA) ("Pacific (USA)"), which in turn was merged and consolidated into Sempra Energy, effective January 1, 1993.
-As of August 1, 2006, Sempra sold its various interests and rights to Providence Energy Corporation ("PEC").
-PEC in turn transferred its interests and rights to RJ Holdings, Inc. ("RJ Holdings") as of June 1, 2021.
+In May 1988, Sabine Corporation was acquired by Pacific Enterprises.
+Through a series of mergers, Sabine Corporation was merged into Pacific Enterprises Oil Company (USA) ("Pacific (USA)"), which in turn was merged and consolidated into Sempra Energy, effective January 1, 1993.
+As of August 1, 2006, Sempra Energy sold its various interests and rights to Providence Energy Corporation ("Providence").
+Providence in turn transferred its interests and rights to RJ Holdings, Inc. ("RJ Holdings") as of June 1, 2021.
 These transactions had no effect on the Units.
-RJ Holdings, Inc. as successor to Sabine, has assumed by operation of law all of Sabine's rights and obligations with respect to the Trust.
+RJ Holdings, Inc. as successor to Sabine Corporation, has assumed by operation of law all of Sabine Corporation's rights and obligations with respect to the Trust.
 The Units are listed and traded on the New York Stock Exchange.

 In connection with the transfer of the Royalty Properties to the Trust upon its formation, Sabine Corporation had reserved to itself all executive rights, including rights to execute leases and to receive bonuses and delay rentals.
-Through a series of mergers, Sabine was merged into Pacific (USA), a California corporation which in turn was merged and consolidated into Sempra Energy, effective January 1, 1993.
+Through a series of mergers, Sabine Corporation was merged into Pacific (USA), a California corporation which in turn was merged and consolidated into Sempra Energy, effective January 1, 1993.
 In January 1993, Pacific (USA) completed the sale of substantially all of Pacific (USA)'s producing oil and gas assets to Hunt Oil Company.
-The sale did not include executive rights relating to the Royalty Properties, and Pacific (USA)'s ownership of such rights was not affected by the sale.
+The sale did not include executive rights relating to the Royalty Properties, and the ownership of such rights by Pacific (USA) (now PEC Minerals, LP ("PEC")) was not affected by the sale.
 The Trustee currently reviews all leases executed on the Trust's behalf.